cookiedan42/pyLuminus/README.md

 Or just type help when prompted for the auth header

-Still an early MVP, major changes are likely to happen
+Still an early MVP, major changes have and will continue to happen